-Due to population growth in Colorado, Woodland Park is now more of a suburb of Colorado Springs than the tourist town it once was.
+Due to population growth in Colorado, Woodland Park is now more of a suburb of Colorado Springs than the independent tourist town it once was.
 Pikes Peak hovers in the distance, visible from nearly anywhere in town.
 It’s located just west of the Springs on Highway 24.

 Pikes Peak – This mammoth peak can be seen from town and offers sightseeing and recreation.
 Head to the top via Pikes Peak Highway or by train via the Cog Railway, departing from Manitou Springs.
 Some people even hike this massive 14,110 foot peak.